How to REALLY be a successful freelance writer in Japan

-Being a spouse takes the visa struggle out of the equation.
-You can freelance because you have the luxury of not worrying about making money or qualifying for a work visa.
+Being a spouse takes the work visa struggle - one of the highest barriers to success - out of the equation.
+You can freelance because you have the luxury of not worrying about making enough money or qualifying for a different visa.

 It doesn't matter if you're any good at being a writer or not.
-Many of the articles I read weren't written particularly well.
+Many of the articles I read weren't written particularly well - typos and grammar issues all over the place.
 Ain't that a kick in the pants.

-And pro tip (because compared to most of these people, I am a pro): knowing English doesn't automatically qualify you to be a copywriter.
+And pro tip (as much of a 'pro' as I can claim to be, compared to a bunch of these people): knowing English doesn't automatically qualify you to be a copywriter.
+Same way it doesn't mean you're born to teach.
 It's difficult to be truly good at it.